nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts and appointments without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should work on both 32-bit and 64-bit environments.
 5. A user who is new to the app should be able to familiarise themselves with it within a few uses.
 6. All commands should be explained in the user guide, including the format of the command and examples of how it is used.
-7. Should be able to restore address book with up to 1000 contacts from backup file within seconds if app crashes and in-app data is lost.
+7. Should be able to restore app with up to 1000 contacts and appointments from backup file within seconds if app crashes and in-app data is lost.
 8. Should be able to locate local backup file easily.
 9. App UI should look uniform across different OSes to ensure that usage of application is similar regardless of OS.
 10. Should be able to view all data with or without app window maximised.
 11. Should be able to customise colour scheme of app for comfortable viewing without having to search up hexadecimal codes.
 12. Project is expected to adhere to a schedule that delivers a feature set every two weeks.

-*{More to be added}*

 ### Glossary

+* **Action**: Executed command
+* **Address book**: Section of the application that stores and manages data related to contacts
+* **Appointment**: Entry in the appointment book containing an appointment's information
+* **Appointment list**: List of appointments displayed
+* **Appointment book**: Section of the application that stores and manages data related to appointments
+* **Backup file**: JSON file that stores address and appointment book data in the hard disk
+* **Contact**: Entry in the address book containing a contact's contact information
+* **Contact list**: List of contacts displayed
+* **Index**: Index number shown in the displayed contact/appointment list
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Contact/Contact**: Entry in the address book containing a contact's contact information
-* **Index**: Index number shown in the displayed contact list
-* **Backup file**: JSON file that stores address book data in the hard disk
-* **Action**: Executed command
-* **List**: Currently displayed list of contacts

 --------------------------------------------------------------------------------------------------------------------